Every individual deserves the quality of life he or she wants when facing a serious illness or near life’s end.

 President and CEO

-- Creating awareness supports compassion.
+- Creating awareness of different perspectives and cultural competence supports compassion.

 - Inclusion helps everyone grow.